aoskarih/Vibrations-with-AIMS/README.md

 Making spectrum for molecule
 ----------------------------

-This is step-by-step guide to getting vibrational spectrum for your molecule.
+This is a step-by-step guide to getting vibrational spectrum for your molecule.

 ### Steps